Nikon D3400 vs D810

 Studio photographers will appreciate that the Nikon D810 (unlike the D3400) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D3400 and the D810 have been discontinued, but can regularly be found used on eBay.
+Both the D3400 and the D810 have been discontinued, but can regularly be found used on ebay.
 The D810 was replaced by the Nikon D850, while the D3400 was followed by the Nikon D3500.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon website.
+Further information on the features and operation of the D3400 and D810 can be found, respectively, in the Nikon D3400 Manual (free pdf) or the online Nikon D810 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Nikon D3400 and the Nikon D810?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.